scottlowry/ScottLowryNet/www/content/posts/unpriviledged-lxc-write-permissions.md

 To fix this, the container users need to be added to Proxmox.
 Then ownership can be given to folders used as mountpoints.
 I'm going to use the [Apt-Cacher Ng](/posts/apt-cache-proxy) service as an example.

-1. First I need to find the UID and GUID for the `apt-cacher-ng` user/group in the container.
+1. First I need to find the UID and GID for the `apt-cacher-ng` user/group in the container.
 ```bash
 cat /etc/passwd | grep apt-cacher-ng
 ```